 What Type of Pontoon Do You Have?

 Now, you should know the different types of pontoons.
-Through this, you can understand how your pontoons are pressurized.
+This will help you understand how your pontoons are pressurized.

 Moreover, you can determine which pontoon type can meet your requirements.
 For instance, if you live in a seaside area, you need something that can withstand rust.
 Some pontoons are better options for this than others.

-Well, there are three main types of pontoons out there.
-Two of these three are mentioned above.
-However, if you’re buying a pontoon boat, you need to know more about each type, including the pros and cons.
+There are three main types of pontoon boats, two mentioned above.
+However, if you’re buying a pontoon boat, you need to know more about each type, including its pros and cons.

 So, let’s get to it, folks: